 There is a common experience shared by mustelid enthusiasts which often raises the questions: “Why are so many mustelid species villainised in media?”, “Why are they frequently given canid or rodents features in art and animation?”, or for the pet owner, “My ferrets are sweet—why do some people leap to the conclusion that they’re vicious without having met them?”.

 There is something about mustelids that brings out the most bizarre depictions and fallacies to an extent arguably unrivalled by any other mammalian family.
-Rather than check basic facts, use critical thinking, or simply admit uncertainty, some people will make sensational claims about these animals to appear knowledgeable—or confidently regurgitate hasty generalisations based on unsubstantiated rumours, contextless content, minority behaviours, or outright imaginary scenarios.
-As a result, many mustelid species continue to be misrepresented in media, often negatively and largely unchallenged.
+Rather than check basic facts, use critical thinking, or simply admit uncertainty, some people will make sensational claims about mustelids to appear knowledgeable—or confidently regurgitate hasty generalisations based on unsubstantiated rumours, contextless content, minority behaviours, anthropocentric beliefs, or outright imaginary scenarios.
+As a result, many species continue to be misrepresented in media, often negatively and largely unchallenged.

 It is difficult to explain exactly why some species are more prone to stigmatisation than others since their reputations differ depending on one’s culture, profession, and, dare we say, even politics.
 This could in part be due to mustelids often being simply viewed and portrayed in media as either “cute” or “vicious” animals, with little to no focus on their overall complexity, diversity, or environmental struggles.
 Despite most people having never academically studied, cared for, or even seen a mustelid before, the abundance of theatrical tales told by trappers, pioneers, and hair-raising mythology have given rise to various phantasms about the family.